1EdTech/casa-protocol/protocol.md

 * `require` [Optional] - The `require` property is an object that may be included which specifies sequential alterations to the metadata as defined by the `original` property of the payload, plus any changes defined by earlier elements in the `journal` structure.

 All attributes within the `use` and `require` objects are expressed as human-readable names within the node (translated from UUID to name `AdjInTranslate` for propagated payloads), while they are expressed as machine-readable UUIDs when being shared with other nodes (translated from name to UUID `AdjOutTranslate`).

+To unset an attribute within the `use` or `require` objects, set it as `false`.
+Otherwise, changes are complete.

 ### Properties for 'use'